 All board members live on Cape Cod and the majority are OCHS patients.
 Their backgrounds include finance, community affairs, medicine, human resources, law, computer engineering, and business management.

-We are proud of our vital and fulfilling mission to provide capable, compassionate healthcare to those who live in and visit the eight towns of the Lower and Outer Cape.
+We are proud of our vital and fulfilling mission to provide capable, compassionate healthcare to those who live in and visit the ten towns of the Lower and Outer Cape.

 The Federally Supported Health Centers Assistance Acts (FSHCAA) of 1992 extend Federal Tort Claims Act (FTCA) protections to eligible Federally Qualified Health Centers receiving funding through a Health Resources and Services Administration 330 Program grant.
 FTCA extends medical malpractice coverage to eligible deemed health centers.
 As a FTCA deemed facility, Outer Cape Health Services has Federal Public Health Service deemed status with respect to certain health or health-related claims, including medical malpractice claims, for itself and its covered individuals.